Conversations about Science routinely go beyond the examination syllabus.

 In classroom Science, the emphasis is upon practical observations and hands-on experiments.
 Food-based activities provide good learning opportunities for Infants, such as making bread, dissolving jelly, melting chocolate or drying apple rings.
 A unique feature of our Science curriculum is the use of narrative.
 Infants read stories about scientific discoveries made by Albert Einstein, John James Audobon and Edward Jenner, for example, to inspire them to explore further.

 In the Junior Schools, with the exception of Year 6, Science lessons are delivered by the class teacher.
 Juniors explore key topics in greater depth, conducting classroom based experiments.
 They cover topics such as earth science, human and plant biology, states of matter, space and forces.
-So You Really Want to Learn Science Book 1 is used in Years 4, 5 and 6.
-In Year 6 pupils are taught by a specialist teacher from our Senior School using our the lab facilities in our Senior School.
+Galore Park text books are used in Years 4, 5 and 6.
+In Year 6 pupils are taught by a specialist teacher from our Senior School using the lab facilities in our Senior School.

 Narrative also features for Juniors.
 They read biographies of inspiring scientists or engineers every year, such as Archimedes, Galileo, the Wright brothers, or Jane Goodall.
 Well written descriptions of animals in the English countryside are also used to support Nature Walks.

-In the Senior School a typical science lesson will include either a class practical or a teacher demonstration.
+In the Senior School, science lessons include class practicals, teacher demonstrations or modelling of concepts.
 We have an attractive and well-equipped laboratory, with space for teaching and for practicals.
 Science is taught separately by specialists as Physics, Chemistry and Biology.
-Pupils use So You Really Want to Learn Science Book 2 in Years 7 and 8.
+Pupils use Galore Park Science books in Years 7 and 8.

 In Years 9 to 11 all pupils must take at least two separate sciences to IGCSE, one of which must be Chemistry, with the majority continuing with all three.
 Textbooks are issued in each science and students are expected to read regularly between lessons.
-Year 10 students also read a novel, a biography or a history of science title to further their understanding and develop their capacity to read non-fiction.
 Each science class at Heritage is a small scientific community which enjoys conversations about Science that routinely go beyond the examination syllabus.

-We use the separate Edexcel International GCSEs for each of the three sciences.
+We use the separate Pearson Edexcel International I/GCSEs for each of the three sciences.